jdittrich/StatistikFalschGemacht/p-value.rst

 shown that it is always possible to beat it in controlling the false discovery rate.
 But it's a start, and it's much better than nothing.

 .. [#male] Interestingly, being male doesn't exclude you from getting breast cancer; it just makes it exceedingly unlikely.

+..
+[Kramer:2005in] Krämer, Walter, and Gerd Gigerenzer.
+"How to confuse with statistics or: The use and misuse of conditional probabilities."
+Statistical Science (2005): 223-230.